TV & Movies

 Originally Published:

-Puppy Bowl XX marks the 20th year of adoptable dogs competing against each other on a pup-sized field.
+Puppy Bowl XXI marks the 21st year of adoptable dogs competing against each other on a pup-sized field.
 The prize is technically the Lombarky Trophy (a riff on the Super Bowl’s Vince Lombardi Trophy).
 But really, every player on Team Ruff and Team Fluff wins something even better: a home of their own.

-Indeed, CNN reports that every Puppy Bowl participant in the game’s nearly two-decade history has been adopted.
-And this year will be “the biggest yet,” Animal Planet promises.
-Expect to see 131 puppies from 73 shelters and rescues.
+Indeed, CNN reports that every Puppy Bowl participant in the game’s two-decade history has been adopted.
+This year, Animal Planet promises more pups than ever before: 142 players from 80 shelters, to be exact.

 Want To Adopt A Player?